chapel-lang/chapel/highlight/latex/README.md

 Chapel LaTeX support
 ====================

-The file `chapel_listing.tex` is a Chapel syntaxt definiton for the LaTeX [lst]listings package.
+The file `chapel_listing.tex` is a Chapel syntax definiton for the LaTeX [lst] listings package.